Carl Washburne State Park

 Sand Dollars

-A unique coastal treasure, the eccentric sand dollar is a flattened species of sea urchin, typically found residing on sandy sea floors and forming dense groups.
-Sand dollars come in a range of colors, spanning from shades of white or gray to brown to purple or deep black.
-Recently died sand dollars, retaining their original color and some even maintaining their outer coat, are less desirable for collectors.
-This is due to the fact that their flesh will quickly develop a rancid odor.
-Therefore, collectors are advised to seek out white sand dollar shells that that are free of any remaining flesh.
+A unique coastal treasure, the eccentric sand dollar is a flat species of sea urchin, commonly found on sandy sea floors, often in dense groups.
+These fascinating creatures come in a range of colors, from white and gray to brown, purple, or even deep black.
+Recently deceased sand dollars, which still retain their original color and outer coating, are less desirable for collectors because their flesh can quickly develop a rancid odor.
+For this reason, collectors are advised to look for white, sun-bleached sand dollar shells that are free of any remaining flesh.

-Most shells you can find are damaged by surf but occasionally, you can find a whole piece!
-It makes the discovery of undamaged sand dollars cherished treasures.
-Those treasures will definitely stand out for their pale, sun-bleached discs evoking images of pirate doubloons.
+Most sand dollar shells you find will be damaged by the surf, but occasionally, you may come across a whole, intact piece!
+Discovering an undamaged sand dollar is a cherished moment, with its pale, sun-bleached disc evoking images of pirate doubloons.

-Sand dollars can be found all along the Oregon coastline, but there are certain beaches that offer better chances of discovering these beautiful shells.
-Among the top locations for sand dollar hunting, Seaside Beach at the mouth of the Necanicum River stands out as one of the best options.
-Additionally, the coastline along Nestucca River, including Kiwanda Beach, Bob Straub State Park, and Waconda Beach near Pacific City, offers excellent opportunities.
-Other promising beaches include those south of Newport, such as Moolack Beach and Seal Rock Beach, as well as the sandy shores in Florence, North Bend, and Bandon.
+Sand dollars can be found all along the Oregon coastline, but certain beaches offer better chances of discovering these beautiful shells.
+Seaside Beach at the mouth of the Necanicum River is one of the best locations for sand dollar hunting.
+The coastline near the Nestucca River - including Kiwanda Beach, Bob Straub State Park, and Waconda Beach near Pacific City - also offers excellent opportunities.
+Other promising locations include Moolack Beach and Seal Rock Beach south of Newport, as well as the sandy shores near Florence, North Bend, and Bandon.

 Glass Floats

-Glass artists handcraft exquisite orbs for yearly events held at Lincoln City and Gold Beach.
+Glass artists handcraft exquisite orbs for annual events at Lincoln City and Gold Beach, creating a treasure hunt for beachcombers.

 Metal Detecting